 Abstract.
-The efficient discretization of Helmholtz problems on unbounded domains is a challenging task, in particular, when the wave medium is nonhomogeneous.
-We present a new numerical approach for compressing finite difference discretizations of such problems, thereby giving rise to efficient perfectly matched layers (PMLs) for nonhomogeneous media.
-This approach is based on the solution of a nonlinear rational least squares problem using the RKFIT method proposed in [M. Berlijafa and S. Güttel, SIAM J. Matrix Anal.
-Appl., 36(2):894-916, 2015].
-We show how the solution of this least squares problem can be converted into an accurate finite difference grid within a rational Krylov framework.
+Network-based data-driven reduced order models (ROMs) have recently emerged as an efficient numerical tool for forward and inverse problems of wave propagation.
+Currently, this technique is limited to two classes of problems: bounded inhomogeneous domains (with applications in multiscale simulation and imaging) and homogeneous halfspaces (for the solution of exterior forward problems).
+Here we relax the constant coefficient requirement for the latter by considering ROMs of unbounded waveguides with layered inclusions, thereby giving rise to efficient discrete perfectly matched layers (PMLs) for nonhomogeneous media.
+Our approach is based on the solution of a nonlinear rational least squares problem using the RKFIT method [M. BERLJAFA AND S. GÜTTEL, SIAM J. Sci.
+Comput., 39(5):A2049-A2071, 2017].
+We show how the solution of this least squares problem can be converted into an accurate sparse network approximation within a rational Krylov framework.
 Several numerical experiments are included.
-They indicate that RKFIT computes PMLs more accurate than previous analytic approaches and even works in regimes where the Dirichlet-to-Neumann functions to be approximated are highly irregular.
-Spectral adaptation effects allow for accurate finite difference grids with point numbers below the Nyquist limit.
+They in regimes where the transfer functions to be approximated are highly irregular due to pronounced scattering resonances.
+Spectral adaptation effects allow for accurate ROMs with dimensions near or even below the Nyquist limit.

-Key words. finite difference grid, Helmholtz equation, Dirichlet-to-Neumann map, perfectly matched layer, rational approximation, continued fraction
+Key words.
+Reduced order model, Helmholtz equation, Dirichlet-to-Neumann map, perfectly matched layer, rational approximation, continued fraction, matrix function, Stieltjes function, scattering resonance